Iain-code/bookbot/README.md

 # bookbot
 BookBot is my first project!
-Save a book in books folder and it will
+Save a book in books folder and it will count the words and letters in that book!
+Exciting stuff!